Rustic Dutch Oven Apple Pie

 METHOD:

-2. Roll out shortcrust pastry to ¼-inch-thick rectangle.
-Cut a rough circle out of the dough about the size of the Krustic base then place inside and press up the sides, cut off any excess.
+2. Roll out shortcrust pastry to ¼-inch thickness.
+Cut a rough circle out of the dough about the size of your Dutch oven base, then place inside and press up the sides, cut off any excess.

 3. Slice apples in half, core then thinly slice with a mandoline.
 Place in a saucepan with the brown sugar, butter, sea salt and cinnamon and heat over a medium heat until simmering.
 Cook 5 minutes until apples are starting to soften.
-Meanwhile, add the lid of the Krustic to the oven to preheat.
+Meanwhile, add the Dutch oven lid to the oven to preheat.

-4. Let cool 10 minutes, then pour the filling into the pie crust.
+4. Let apple filling cool cool 10 minutes, then pour the filling into the pie crust.

-6. Brust the crust with milk, then place the preheated Krustic lid over the pie and bake for 20 minutes.
+6. Brush the crust with milk, then place your preheated Krustic Dutch oven lid over the pie and bake for 20 minutes.
 Remove lid and bake for a further 15-20 minutes until beautifully golden brown.

-7. Cool before slicing and serving with vanilla ice cream.
+7. Cool 15-20 minutes in the Dutch oven before slicing and serving with vanilla ice cream.

 NOTES: